VedantS-32/CGraphicsCore/README.md

 ### Build Instructions
 - Go to "script" folder
 - Run GenerateProject for your platform
-- Please change GenerateProject script to generate makefile or project files for other IDE.
+- Please change GenerateProject script to generate makefile or project files for other IDE